antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 **Persistence is a first-class outcome of every interaction.**
 Every evaluation both returns a result to the shell and updates the underlying chat object store, ensuring that conversational context evolves incrementally and reliably.

-**In short** to reiterate the point in the introduction, "Chatnik" treats LLMs as *shell-native, stateful, and programmable primitives* -- aligning conversational AI with the philosophy of UNIX pipelines rather than application-bound interfaces.
+**In short.** To reiterate the point in the introduction, "Chatnik" treats LLMs as *shell-native, stateful, and programmable primitives* -- aligning conversational AI with the philosophy of UNIX pipelines rather than application-bound interfaces.

 -----

 ## Related and alternative packages

-In this section we point Raku package that are both ingredients of- and alternatives to "Chatnik".
+In this section, we point to Raku packages that are both ingredients of, and alternatives to, "Chatnik".

 ### Main ingredients

 The creation and interaction LLM-chat object functionalities are provided by ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions), [AAp1].

-Prompt collection, prompt spec DSL and related prompt expansion are provided by ["LLM::Prompts"](https://raku.land/zef:antononcube/LLM::Prompts), [AAp2].
+Prompt collection, prompt spec DSL, and related prompt expansion are provided by ["LLM::Prompts"](https://raku.land/zef:antononcube/LLM::Prompts), [AAp2].
-The CLI script `llm-prompt` of "LLM::Prompts" can be used examine, retrieve, and concretize prompts.
+The CLI script `llm-prompt` of "LLM::Prompts" can be used to examine, retrieve, and concretize prompts.
 For example, here it can be seen the full text of the function prompt "MermaidDiagram" with given arguments:

 ```